 - (a) Note that Port AD (PORTAD, 0x006F) is connected to the switches through a tristate buffer.
-The active low enable signal for the buffer is bit 6 of the PCAN register (set bit 6 to '0' in PORTCAN, 0x013E), and the PCAN data direction register must be set so that bit 6 is an output (set bit 6 of DDRCAN to '1'). - (b) Determine the proper correspondence between the switches and the LED polarity: a switch in the 'on' position means your program should turn the corresponding LED 'on'. - (c) As before, arrange to exit properly when the IRQ button is pressed.

-\rightarrow Show the instructor your switch-controlled LEDs.
+The active low enable signal for the buffer is bit 6 of the PCAN register (set bit 6 to '0' in PORTCAN, 0x013E), and the PCAN data direction register must be set so that bit 6 is an output (set bit 6 of DDRCAN to '1').
+Refer to the mc68hc12bc32.h header file to see the bit names and layout. - (b) Determine the proper correspondence between the switches and the LED polarity: a switch in the 'on' position means your program should turn the corresponding LED 'on'. - (c) As before, arrange to exit properly when the IRQ button is pressed. - \rightarrow Show the instructor your switch-controlled LEDs.